-In April 2022, President Biden announced that pandemic relief for federal student loan borrowers was extended once more until August 31, 2022.
+President Biden announced that pandemic relief for federal student loan borrowers was extended once more until August 31, 2023, or 60 days after the student loan debt relief program litigation is resolved.

 The pause on student loan payments and interest provided much-needed relief for many borrowers and helped them stay afloat during the financial uncertainties these past two years have brought.